Apantesis fergusoni

 Nevada and White Mountains of California.
 The habitat consists of subalpine and alpine areas.

 The length of the forewings is 14.4 mm for males and 17.7 mm for females.
-The ground colour of the forewings is dark chocolate brown.
-The hindwings are bright pinkish-orange with a black pattern.
 Adults are on wing from mid July to August.

 This species was formerly a member of the genus Grammia, but was moved to Apantesis along with the other species of the genera Grammia, Holarctia, and Notarctia.

 Etymology

 The species is named in honour of Douglas C. Ferguson.